 Because airline staff strikes are considered something that's within airline’s control.
 And accordingly, if the flight is cancelled less than 14 days before the date of departure, you are entitled to flight cancellation compensation.
 The compensation amounts are based on the distance of your flight (up to €600 per passenger).

 At the very end of April SAS pilots went on a 6-day strike, leaving tens of thousands stranded at the airports.
-If you were one of the thousands that were affected, claim for compensation now.

 French air traffic controllers went on a 2-day strike this week, paralyzing European air traffic.

-However, a situation like this is considered extraordinary circumstances from the standpoint of the airline.
+A situation like this is considered extraordinary circumstances from the standpoint of the airline.
 Hence you aren’t eligible to compensation.
 But, don’t forget, that the airline still has to take care of you and provide you with a new flight or refund, plus food and accommodation in case of a long delay.

 Have you got any questions about strikes?
 Or about flight compensations?
 Do not hesitate to contact us via email, Twitter or Facebook.
 Or check out our guides - Flight delay compensation, Flight cancellation compensation, Denied boarding compensation.